katattakd/dotfiles/firefox.md

-## Steps to setup Firefox
+# Firefox setup
-These steps assume that you've already added the required user.js file in the dotfiles repo.
-If you haven't done this yet, reset Firefox, open and close it once, and then run the setup.sh script.
+These instructions assume that you've already added the required user.js file in the dotfiles repo.
+If you haven't done this yet, reset Firefox, open and close it once, and then run the `configure_user.sh` script.

-### Firefox setup
+### Firefox configuration
 - Go to Preferences
   - Set default search engine to DuckDuckGo
   - Clear all history